The strategies of Indoor Cricket?

 Indoor cricket is not a complicated game.

-When batting, the aim is to score as many runs as possible.
+When batting first, the aim is to score as many runs as possible.
+If batting second, the aim is to beat the opposing team's score.

-When fielding, the aim is to restrict your opponents to as few runs as possible.
+When fielding first, the aim is to restrict your opponents to as few runs as possible.
+If fielding second, the aim is to keep the opposing team's score below your team's score.

 The basic strategy when batting is to try to score at least one or two runs for every ball faced.
 This does not mean you never hit 3s, 4s, 5s or 6s - it means you don't go into an innings thinking that's what you have to do to get a good score.
 If a ball is bowled that you know you can smack to the back net, then by all means do so - but keep in mind the first imperative ....